aubreyhayes47/method_i/README.md

 ## Project Status

 Phase 1 delivered the foundational character schemas and the **Living Dossier** system for tracking evolving memories.
 Phase 2 Task 3 adds the `ScenePipeline`, which consumes dossier data to generate each new scene turn.
+Recent work in the casting module introduced a basic API for reviewing extracted character candidates.

-- [backend/dossier](backend/dossier/README.md) – how living dossiers feed scene generation.
+- [backend/dossier](backend/dossier/README.md) – how living dossiers feed scene
+  generation.
-- [backend/scene](backend/scene/README.md) – pipeline stages for producing dialogue and action.
+- [backend/scene](backend/scene/README.md) – pipeline stages for producing
+  dialogue and action.
-- [backend/casting](backend/casting/README.md) – extracts characters from source texts.
+- [backend/casting](backend/casting/README.md) – extracts characters from source
+  texts and exposes candidate logs via an API.

 ## LLM Configuration